pitt-crc/user-manual/docs/getting-started/access_sre.md

 ![sre_sinfo](../_assets/img/avd/SRE_sinfo.png)

-You target a specific partition by requesting it using the `--partition` Slurm directive.
+You can target a specific partition by requesting it using the `--partition` Slurm directive.
 For example, to request an interactive session for 24 hours with 32 CPU cores, you can use the following `srun` command:

 ```commandline